humanwhocodes/config-array/README.md

 In this example, the array contains both config objects and a config array.
 When a config array is normalized (see details below), it is flattened so only config objects remain.
 However, the order of evaluation remains the same.

+If the `files` array contains a function, then that function is called with the absolute path of the file and is expected to return `true` if there is a match and `false` if not.
+(The `ignores` array can also contain functions.)

-If the `files` array contains an item that is an array of strings, then all patterns must match in order for the config to match.
+If the `files` array contains an item that is an array of strings and functions, then all patterns must match in order for the config to match.
 In the preceding examples, both `*.test.*` and `*.js` must match in order for the config object to be used.

 If a pattern in the files array begins with `!` then it excludes that pattern.
 In the preceding example, any filename that doesn't end with `.js` will automatically getting a `settings.js` property set to `false`.